-M.T.
-Laney is committed to providing and maintaining a safe and healthy working environment for all employees.
-All M.T.
-Laney employees are responsible for knowing, understanding, and observing all applicable safety regulations and safe work practices that will safeguard them, fellow employees, and the public.
+Laney Companies is committed to providing and maintaining a safe and healthy working environment for all employees.
+All Laney Company employees and subcontractors are responsible for knowing, understanding, and observing all applicable safety regulations and safe work practices that will safeguard them, fellow employees, and the public.

-In the case of accidents that result in injury, regardless of how insignificant the injury may appear, employees should immediately notify the appropriate supervisor.
+In the case of incidents that result in injury, regardless of how insignificant the injury may appear, employees should immediately notify the appropriate supervisor.
 Such reports are necessary to comply with laws and initiate insurance and workers' compensation benefits procedures.